|Meet St. Maarten/St. Martin

 Also worth noting is that St. Maarten/St. Martin is a hub in the eastern Caribbean and offers easy day trips by sea and by air to other nearby islands (i.e. Anguilla, St. Bart's and Saba).

-About the Dutch Side: Dutch St. Maarten covers 16 square miles of the southern part of the island, an area marked by verdant rolling as well as steep hills that rise above mile after mile of beach, salt pond and lagoon.
-The Neherlands Antilles and the Kingdom of the Netherlands govern this region; however, its multi-cultural society and the strong influence of West-Indian traditions make its culture anything but exclusively Dutch.
-Today, St. Maarten's atmosphere is an intriguing blend of genuine Caribbean hospitality and conviviality and European sophistication.
+About the Dutch Side: Dutch St. Maarten covers 14 square miles of the southern part of the island, an area marked by verdant rolling as well as steep hills that rise above mile after mile of beach, salt pond and lagoon.
+In 2010 St. Maarten gained independent status with the Kingdom of the Netherlands; however, it's a multi-cultural society and the strong influence of West-Indian traditions make its culture anything but exclusively Dutch.
+Today, St. Maarten's atmosphere is an intriguing blend of genuine Caribbean hospitality & conviviality and European sophistication.

 The predominant language of Dutch St. Maarten is English, which is spoken by nearly everyone, and the primary currency for trade and business is the U.S. Dollar.